vbc221/ei-prep-pub/study-guide.md

 Be able to explain and demonstrate the `float` property, and relatedly the `clear` property.
 Specifically:

 * `float: left`
+float: left; on the .left class and applied that class to the three image elements.
+By doing so, we've taken the images out of the normal flow, and pushed them to the left.

+.left {
+  float: left;
+  margin-right: 15px;
+}

 * `float: right`
+Note that if we set float: right; instead, the images would move to the right of the page, and the text would wrap on the left.

+.right {
+  float: right;
+  margin-left: 15px;
+}

 * `clear: left`

 * `clear: right`
+In this instance, we set it to clear: right in order to make div.foo aware of the right floated elements and move to the next line.

+.foo {
+  width: 75px;
+  height: 75px;
+  background-color: red;
+  clear: right;
+}

 ## JavaScript